As an Amazon Associate I earn from qualifying purchases. Click for details.

 The simple answer is no, they’re not.
-They may represent what we do, as ghost hunters, but even the most authentic shows are edited to make them more entertaining.
+Those shows may represent what we do, as ghost hunters.
+But even the most authentic shows are edited to make them more entertaining.

-Also, some people use ghost hunting TV shows as training for their own investigations.
-That can be risky, foolhardy, and — in some cases — miss the point of real ghost research.
+That can be risky, foolhardy, and —in some cases — miss the point of real ghost research.

 Here are some points to keep in mind: